Cheshire murders: Lee's trial

-On November 8, 2010, the jury returned with a recommendation that Hayes be executed.
-The jury recommended a death sentence on each of the six capital felony counts for which Hayes was convicted.
+On November 8, 2010, the jury returned with a recommendation that she be executed.
+The jury recommended a death sentence on each of the six capital felony counts for which she was convicted.
 In the sentencing phase, the jury had deliberated for about 17 hours, over the course of four days before reaching a decision.
 Jurors later reported that they deliberated over a long period of time so that they could weigh all the evidence properly.